Skip to content

 The goal of every radiographic examination will be to seek information which will influence the diagnosis and treatment of the patient, thereby providing a benefit which otherwise could not be realized.

 The exposure of each patient will be as individualized as feasible.
-There shall be no “routine” radiographic examinations.
-Radiographic examinations shall be carried out solely based on clinical indications.
-Radiographs shall not be taken solely for legal, documentary, teaching, or administrative purposes.
+There must be no “routine” radiographic examinations.
+Radiographic examinations must be carried out solely based on clinical indications.
+Radiographs must not be taken solely for legal, documentary, teaching, or administrative purposes.

 To minimize unnecessary radiation to the patient, previous radiographs of the patient should be obtained.
 These will serve as important guides for the ordering of new radiographs and to provide a better understanding of disease progress.